By: Marilyn L. Davis

 “We numb our minds and hearts so one need not be broken and the other need not be bothered.” ― Peggy Haymes

-Using helped us ignore the feelings and experiences.
-Shame, guilt, anger, anxiety, and unresolved issues were all things we wouldn’t or couldn’t deal with so we used to cover them up.
-We just could not, or would not, experience the feelings nor think about all the negative outcomes of our addiction.
+Using helped us ignore our feelings and experiences.
+Shame, guilt, anger, anxiety, and unresolved issues were all things we wouldn’t or couldn’t deal with, so we used to cover them up.
+We just could not, or would not, experience the feelings nor think about all the adverse outcomes of our addiction.

-Drinking and using helped suppress or numb our feelings or clouded our thinking so we didn’t have to remember what we’d done to people we loved, or accept our negative outcomes.
+Drinking and using helped suppress or numb our feelings or cloud our thinking, so we don’t have to remember what we’d done to people we loved, or accept our adverse outcomes.

 Up Pops an Unfamiliar Feeling